influxdata/sandbox/documentation/static/tutorials/create-alert.md

 ![Alert type](/images/alert-type.png)

-Make the following choices in the `Select a Time Series` section.
+Make the following choices in the `Time Series` section.
 We are using the [`spread`](https://docs.influxdata.com/influxdb/v1.4/query_language/functions/#spread) function:

 ```
 database:    'telegraf'